wearekickback/analytics-server/README.md

 That's it!
 Now you can use all the normal Mixpanel APIs in your page and everything will get sent to Mixpanel despite ad blockers.

-_Note: The page visitor's IP address does not get sent to Mixpanel, which means country and city resolution doesn't work.
-I am still figuring out how to fix this!_

 ## Deployment

 The `master` branch is auto-deployed by Travis to the live URL.